quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reordering Threshold:

-: A variable-length integer that indicates how out of order packets can arrive before eliciting an immediate ACK.
+: A variable-length integer that indicates the maximum packet reordering before eliciting an immediate ACK.
 If no ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in
   {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.